 Atom Bombing is another code injection technique that Microsoft claims to block.
 This technique relies on malware storing malicious code inside atom tables.
-These tables are shared memory tables where all application store the information on strings, objects, and other types of data which require daily access.
+These tables are shared memory tables where all applications store the information on strings, objects, and other types of data that require daily access.
 Atom Bombing uses asynchronous procedure calls (APC) to retrieve the code and insert it into the memory of the target process.

 Dridex an early adopter of the atom bombing

 Dridex is a banking trojan that was first spotted in 2014 and has been one of the earliest adopters of atom bombing.

 Dridex is mostly distributed via spam emails, it was primarily designed to steal banking credentials and sensitive information.
 It also disables security products and provides the attackers with remote access to the victim’s computers.
 The threat remains surreptitious and obstinate by avoiding common API calls associated with code injection techniques.

 When Dridex is executed on the victim’s computer, it looks for a target process and ensures user32.dll is loaded by this process.
 This is because it needs the DLL to access the required atom table functions.
 Following, the malware writes its shellcode to the global atom table, further it adds NtQueueApcThread calls for GlobalGetAtomNameW to the APC queue of the target process thread to force it to copy the malicious code into memory.